Beta-Y3N/Beta-Y3N/README.md

 -  Hello, Im @Beta-Y3N
--  I am working on G--Scripts, on making repositories.
+-  I am working on G--Scripts, on making aml(1-12)
 -  I am soon going to GS-- WL
--  In General I like scripting.
+-  In General I like creating scripts:
--  New README.md files w/ Jyykel is interesting.
+-  New README.md files w/ Jyykl; to create: